ajitgoel/Notes/InterviewQuestions/ReactJS/ReactJs-InterviewQuestions-2.md

 ### 3. Use a Function Component with Hooks

-Using the hooks functionality in React it is possible to use state without using `this`, which simplifies component implementation and unit testing.
+==Using the hooks functionality in React it is possible to use state without using `this`,== which simplifies component implementation and unit testing.
 For example:
 ```jsx
 const SubmitButton = () => {
   const [isFormSubmitted, setIsFormSubmitted] = useState(false);